lucysli/eznotes/README.md

 If you want to do fancier deployments by splitting things up for scaling (like separating your database from your application server), you'll want to use Capistrano's "roles" to point it to the different places where things are installed.
 Use multiple roles instead of the server command (it accomplishes the same thing with greater granularity).

 ```
-role :web, "web.example.com"
+role :web, "xxx.xxx.xxx"
-role :app, "app.example.com"
+role :app, "xxx.xxx.xxx"
-role :db, "db.somethingelse.com", :primary => true
+role :db, "xxx.xxx.xxx", :primary => true
 ```
+xxx.xxx.xxx is the static ip of our server

-That :primary => true part of the database role tells Capistrano that this is the location of your primary database.
-Read more about this in greater detail.
+That :primary => true part of the database role tells Capistrano that this is the location of your primary database. i.e this is where rails migration will run

 #### Connect ####